melikos1984/redux/docs/basics/Reducers.md

 }
 ```

-Just like before, we never write directly to `state` or its fields, and instead we return new objects.
+就像之前一樣，we never write directly to `state` or its fields, and instead we return new objects.
 The new `todos` is equal to the old `todos` concatenated with a single new item at the end.
 The fresh todo was constructed using the data from the action.

 Finally, the implementation of the `COMPLETE_TODO` handler shouldn’t come as a complete surprise: